mbvillalonga/nail-polish-db/README.md

 - Bulk import of swatch photo import with CSV-based path mapping
 - Display thumbnails and lightbox views for swatches
 - ManiLog table with date + polish associations
-- Filtering by brand, color family, type, tag, and destashed flag
+- Filtering by brand, color family, type, tag, and destashed flag in `polishes.html`
+- CR of CRUD for `mani_logs`
+  - `add_mani.html`: allows user to log a new manicure
+  - Uses Select2 for autocomplete drop-down multi-select for polishes and tags
+  - Can create a new tag with the Select2 drop-down as well
+  - Added input fields for number of fingers and coats for each selected polish

 #### In Progress

 - Full CRUD for `mani_logs` record creation
-  - Users will be able to log a new manicure by selecting a date, one or more polishes, and one or more tags
-  - Interface will support multi-polish selection, multi-tag selection
-  - Users will also have the option to create new tags and add them to the current manicure record
   - Future enhancements will include photo support

 - CRUD for image uploads (*e.g.*, item photos, usage photos)